 3.3 Loss in seed weight

 The percentage cumulative seed weight loss increased progressively in all varieties across the storage period.
-The rate of weight loss significantly (P ≤ 0.05) differed among varieties, with more tolerant new varieties showing a slower rate of increase compared to the highly susceptible varieties.
+The rate of weight loss significantly (P ≤ 0.05) differed among varieties, with more new tolerant varieties showing a slower rate of increase compared to the highly susceptible varieties.
 Results in Figure 2 show variety KS20 consistently exhibited the highest weight loss over the storage period.

 Figure 2.
 Mean loss in seed weight of five green gram varieties during the first incubation cycle (a) and the second incubation cycle (b) under bruchid infestation